marisabrantley/whale-talk/README.md

 ## Class
 *Codecademy/Pro, Front-End Engineer Path*

-JavaScript Syntax: Loops - how to use for and while loops to execute blocks of code multiple times.
+JavaScript Syntax, Part II: Loops - how to use for and while loops to execute blocks of code multiple times.